cdl-geneseo/geneseo-dictionary/U/Ulcerate.md

 # Ulcerate

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Ulcerate

 Created by  Unknown User (aet10), last modified on Oct 30, 2020

 verb (used without object), ul·cer·at·ed, ul·cer·at·ing.to form an ulcer; become ulcerous: His skin ulcerated after exposure to radioactive material. verb (used with object), ul·cer·at·ed, ul·cer·at·ing.to cause an ulcer on or in: Continued worry ulcerated his stomach.(Toussaint, S-Z, 2020)